How Consistent Are Humans When Grading Programming Assignments?: Results

 To further explore the inter-rater reliability, we evaluated the spread of grades awarded by each group.
 Figure \ref{fig:best_worst_irr} shows the minimum, maximum, and mean correctness grades for group 17-20, which was the most consistent when grading correctness, with an $\alpha = 0.45$, and for group 5-8, which was the least consistent when grading correctness, with an $\alpha = -0.069$.
 Appendix \ref{appx:grades_per_assignment} shows the distribution of grades for all groups and all grades.

+For our most consistent group (group 17-20), only assignments awarded an F (assignments 80 and 98) – since they either did not compile or did not include any student code – were assessed with complete agreement.
+The original authors of assignment 80 submitted the template code they provided, and assignment 98 did not compile or, if the assessors fixed the compilation error, had an unhandled \texttt{NumberFormatException}, causing the simulator not to execute.

 To further investigate the reliability when awarding each grade, we stipulate that assignments grade ranges less than or equal to two (e.g. A to B+ is two grades away, and A to A- is one grade away) have good reliability; those with a range of three (e.g. A+ to B+) have mediocre reliability, and those with a range greater than three (e.g. A- to C+) have poor reliability; where the grade range is the maximum awarded grade minus the minimum awarded grade for each assignment.
-Figure \ref{fig:grade_rel} shows the proportion of the reliability for each grade and skill.

-Our participants had varying grading experience levels, which could have affected the consistency of their grading.
-Figure \ref{fig:inter_exp_dist} shows the distribution of Krippendorf's $\alpha$ for each of the four skills.
-Independent of the years of experience, no groups achieved an agreement close to the threshold for partial agreement.
-Our results for 1-2 years and 2-3 years of experience show varying levels of agreement, as the sample size of participants who had more than one year of grading experience was small, which is typical at many institutions where undergraduate, master's and PhD students all assess student work \cite{Mirza2019}, as many students typically graduate after one or two years of working as teaching assistants.
-Those with one year of experience in grading show no significant improvement in inter-rate agreement compared to those with no grading experience.